 How does the Kingdom stack up with today's moral climate?
 Think of the attitudes which are becoming more common nowadays:

 This is the stuff that's filling our minds.
 Many people even call it "getting real", because 'this is how the real world is'.
 But there's nothing 'real' about it.
-It is all about seeming to be what you're not.
-What's 'real' about that?.
+It is all about seeming to be what you aren't.
+What's 'real' about that?
 In the eyes of God, the Ultimate Reality: